 However, having this corporate culture in place doesn’t guarantee a company will be able to achieve corporate agility.
 On the other hand, having a clan, market, or hierarchy culture is also not a reason to abandon this aspiration.

-We know that any enterprise can transform itself to achieve corporate agility, as long as it has the following cultural pillars in place.
+We know that any enterprise can transform itself to achieve corporate agility, as long as it has several cultural pillars in place.

 An Agile transformation doesn’t happen overnight, especially when we’re trying to achieve company-wide corporate agility.
 During the transformation process, a lot will change like the way we process work, the way we give and receive feedback, and even the way we hold our meetings.